 How much time would you say that you've saved per day by the invoicing?

 With our volume now, if we had to invoice like we used to, it’d be a full-time job.

 It’d be at least half a day and then unfortunately, with that comes mistakes that you make manually entering the orders.

 What do you think of the Insights feature?

-What would you say to another supplier who was thinking about using Ordermentum?
+What would you say to another supplier that was asking you about Ordermentum?